 Estimated

-Es stimated Useful Life
+Estimated Useful Life

-Fa ir Value (in years)
+Fair Value (in years)

-Customer contracts 5 5 1,111,000 6-8
+\$ 1,111,000 6-8

-Trademarks and trade name 119,000 10
+119,000 10

-9 5 1,230,000
+\$ 1,230,000

+\$ Fair Value \$ 1,111,000 119,000

 The fair value of customers contracts has been estimated using the multi-period excess earnings method, based on forecasted revenue, after-tax cash flow, and contributor asset charges.
 The fair value of the Trademarks and trade names has been estimated using the relief from royalty method, assuming that if the company did not own the intangible asset or intellectual property, then it would be willing to pay a royalty for its use.